 These days, I am a nonfiction manuscript editor for the Marine Corps historical center and am happily involved in the start up of the Marine Corps University Press.
 In my off hours, I was–for the past three years–managing editor for the Historical Novel Society’s Indie reviews.
 I have since moved to a position as reviews editor for the print magazine, working with a number of small independent and university presses, such as Europa Books, Overlook Press, and Syracuse University Press.
 I have reviewed novels for the HNS for almost 10 years.
 All of these positions have allowed me to indulge my passion for fiction set in times long gone.

-My goals for this blog have changed over time, and I now focus on helping readers choose compelling, enjoyable, and well-presented self- or subsidy-published (SP) historical fiction.
-I have learned much from working with SP authors and realize that the SP world is awash in possibilities and pitfalls.
-Whether a success or a failure, a self-published book still costs the reader time and money, so in this blog, I will attempt to separate the wheat from the chaff with honest, forthright reviews.
+My goals for this blog continue to evolve.
+I now focus on helping readers choose compelling, enjoyable, and well-presented historical fiction, with a slight nod to off-the-beaten-path, small press, and self-published HF.
+Whether mainstream or self-published, a book still costs the reader time and money, so in this blog, I will attempt to separate the wheat from the chaff with honest, forthright reviews.
 I am a freelance reviewer in this blog, not under any constraints by my other occupations, and the opinions I express here are entirely my own.

 I welcome your comments, constructive criticism, compliments…whatever you’d like to share.
 My single rule: no rudeness.
 I would never be rude in comments or reviews to anyone, and I expect the same consideration in return.